Abstract illustration of code brackets and a document icon connected by flowing lines

 Pricing That Makes Sense for Developers

-FaxDrop offers two free faxes per month, up to 5 pages including cover, with no signup required.
-After that, pay-per-fax is $1.99 for a single fax of up to 10 pages, or buy a credit pack for a lower per-fax rate.
+FaxDrop offers 2 free sends per month, up to 5 total pages each including the cover page, with no signup required.
+After that, a paid single credit is $1.99 and covers one outbound fax up to 10 uploaded pages, or buy a credit pack for a lower per-fax rate.
 For steady volume, the Basic plan is $9.99/month for 50 fax credits and the Pro plan is $24.99/month for 200 fax credits.
 Purchased credits never expire.

 Send a Fax Free